Jonathan2251/lbd/_sources/doc.rst.txt

 to lbdex/, and:

-For both iMac and Linux, copy lbdex/regression-test/Cpu0 to ~/llvm/test/src/test/CodeGen/Cpu0.
+For both iMac and Linux, copy lbdex/regression-test/Cpu0 to ~/llvm/test/llvm/test/CodeGen/Cpu0.

-Then run as follows for single test case and the whole test cases on iMac.
+Then run as follows for both of single and all test cases on iMac.

 .. code-block:: console

   1-160-130-77:Cpu0 Jonathan$ pwd
-  /Users/Jonathan/llvm/test/src/test/CodeGen/Cpu0
+  /Users/Jonathan/llvm/test/llvm/test/CodeGen/Cpu0
   1-160-130-77:Cpu0 Jonathan$ ~/llvm/test/build/bin/llvm-lit seteq.ll
   -- Testing: 1 tests, 1 threads --
   PASS: LLVM :: CodeGen/Cpu0/seteq.ll (1 of 1)